kk4das/IC746CAT/README.md

 * Mode GET/SET (USB, LSB only)
 * S-meter level GET

-All other functions are coded to give correct reasoable responses to other CAT commands.
+All other functions are coded to give correct reasonable responses to other CAT commands.

 I have found this set of functions to be all that is required for the majorit of logging programs and digital modes such as the WSJTX suite and FLDIGI.